Welcome to today's edition of the Rush 24-7 podcast.

 Thank you, Rush.

-You know, normally, uh you know, I you're very familiar with how the news agencies report less than half a story, especially now that I've glanced at the New York Times article on this Lenovo stuff.
+You know, normally, you know, you're very familiar with how the news agencies report less than half a story, especially now that I've glanced at the New York Times article on this Lenovo stuff.

 They're missing out on a couple of things because I know you've got a very wide listenership of which I'm a part.